Hixie/isd/servers/src/systems-server/techtree/README.md

 class used by a `MessageBoard`, as it spawns an asset with the `Message` feature class and then sets the settings dynamically.

+It is an error to have a `Message` feature with no content in an asset that is sent to the client, so the settings should only be omitted in asset classes that are only spawned from `MessageBoard` features (this is not verified by the parser).

 Typically paired with a `Knowledge` feature.

 Creates an `fcMessage` feature with the read state set to "unread".